studio24/security-principles/secure-development.md

 * We use the current latest stable version of [PHP](https://www.php.net/supported-versions).
 * We use the current Long Term Support version of [NodeJS](https://nodejs.org/en/) for JavaScript libraries.
+* We use well-supported, high-quality software as the foundation for our PHP development work: [Laravel](https://laravel.com/) and [Symfony](https://symfony.com/).
 * We use supported versions of any packages and libraries our code relies on.
-* Where legacy software versions are in use we discuss these with the client and put a plan in place to upgrade these or migrate away to a newer system.
+* Where legacy software versions are in use we discuss these with the client and put a plan in place to upgrade or migrate away to a newer system.
 * We manage PHP packages via Composer and JavaScript packages via Node.
 * We audit CMS plugins for how well used they are in the community and how well they are maintained.